anadion/redis-keys-migrate-tool/README.md

 ### Parallel Migration

 The migration can be run in parallel for multiple databases.
 The `migrate_db_in_process` function runs each database migration in a separate process, allowing for efficient concurrent migrations.

-## Error Handling

-- If a Redis connection fails, or an error occurs during key migration, the script will log the error with the database number and key details.
-- The script will continue processing other keys even if some migrations fail.

 ## Requirements